microsoft/IoT-For-Beginners/5-retail/lessons/1-train-stock-detector/README.md

 To train your model you will need a set of images containing the objects you want to detect.

 1. Gather images that contain the object to detect.
 You will need at least 15 images containing each object to detect from a variety of different angles and in different lighting conditions, but the more the better.
+This object detector uses the *Products on shelves* domain, so try to set up the objects as if they were on a store shelf.
 You will also need a few images to test the model.
 If you are detecting more than one object, you will want some testing images that contain all the objects.

     > 💁 Images with multiple different objects count towards the 15 image minimum for all the objects in the image.